gorodetsky-umich/MDSS/docs/source/tutorials/usage.rst

 **To run the above python script:**

--  Copy the examples directory to a different location:
+-  Copy the examples directory to a different location (to avoid changes to your clone of the repository):

 .. code:: bash